neok/oioi-documentation/docs/request.rst

 OIOI Response Codes
 ~~~~~~~~~~~~~~~~~~~

-.. note:: OIOI Error codes are not part of the OIOI response, yet.
-          These codes will be added to the OIOI shortly.

 A more general code must always be accepted in parellel to the more
 specific code.
 For example: If a customer successfully starts a charging session,